thomaspoignant/go-feature-flag/website/docs/go_module/store_file/mongodb.md

 ## Expected format
 If you use mongodb to store your flags, you need a specific format to store your flags.

-We expect the flag to be store in JSON format as defined in the [flag format](../configure_flag/flag_format#format-details), but you should also add a new field called ` "flag` containing the name of the flag.
+We expect the flag to be store in JSON format as defined in the [flag format](../../configure_flag/flag_format#format-details), but you should also add a new field called `flag` containing the name of the flag.

 The retriever will read all the flags from the collection.